 The project plan indicators can be classified into two groups.
 The first group characterizes the project structure, including measures of its complexity, and the second group characterizes the project time-related and resource demands.

-Table 2 summarizes the indicators of the project plans (exact definitions are given in subsections Appendix B.1 - Appendix B.3).
+Table 2 summarizes the indicators of the project plans (exact definitions are given in Appendices B.1-B.3).